Vikit-ai/sdk/docs/autoapi/video/index.rst

    Video is a class that helps to manage video files, be it a small video to be mixed or the final one.

-   - it stores metadata about itself amd possibly subvideos
+   - it stores metadata about itself amd possibly sub-videos
    - Video is actually really generated when you do call the build method.
 This is an immutable operation, i.e. once built, you cannot rebuild or change the properties of the video object.